Central Advisory Council

 Jon Richens, PE - Jon is the Industrial Regional Sales Manager and Senior Process Engineer for WesTech Engineering with over 20 years of experience in the Water Treatment and Process Equipment Industry.
 A native of Price, Utah, Jon currently serves as the Chairman for the Carbon Water Conservancy District and on the Carbon County Community Economic Development Board.
 Jon is a member of the Water Environment Association of Utah and is a licensed Utah Professional Engineer.

-Derris Russell Jones- Derris is a certified wildlife biologist with extensive experience with Utah’swildlife and range resources.
-A resident of Spring Glenn, UT, Derris is currently the River Commissioner for the Price River and the Water Master for the North Carbon Group Irrigation Company.
+Derris Russell Jones - Derris is a certified wildlife biologist with extensive experience with Utah’s wildlife and range resources.
+A Spring Glenn, UT resident, Derris is the River Commissioner for the Price River and the Water Master for the North Carbon Group Irrigation Company.
 Derris earned his Bachelor of Science in Wildlife Science from Utah State University with an emphasis in Range Management.
 Derris is a member of the Wildlife Society and the Boone & Crockett Club.

-Jack Lytle- A resident of Dutch John since 2002, Jack currently serves as a Daggett County Commissioner.
-Jack has worked for Utah’s Department of Natural Resources in many different capacities since 1985 and is presently serving as a District Conservation Officer in Daggett County.
+Jack Lytle - A resident of Dutch John since 2002, Jack currently serves as a Daggett County Commissioner.
+Jack has worked for Utah’s Department of Natural Resources in many different capacities since 1985 and serves as a District Conservation Officer in Daggett County.
 Jack earned his Bachelor of Science in Wildlife Science from Utah State University.

 Susan Bellagamba - Sue is the Canyonlands Regional Director for the Nature Conservancy.
 She has extensive experience in conservation, stewardship, and various public lands initiatives throughout the Colorado River Basin.
 Sue has a long track record in working with elected officials, environmental organizations, ranchers, and land management agencies and as a River Ranger.
 Sue received a Bachelor of Science in Natural Resources from Colorado State University and has resided in Moab since 1980.

-Cody Allred- Cody is the Water Resource Manager for Pacificorp, where he manages water supplies for its thermal generation fleet.
+Cody Allred - Cody is the Water Resource Manager for PacifiCorp, where he manages water supplies for its thermal generation fleet.
 Cody has several decades of experience interfacing with many key water resource-related external stakeholders – with a focus on managing and maintaining both water assets and important stakeholder relationships.
-Cody received a Bachelor’s degree in Earth and Environmental Science from Lehigh University.
+Cody received a Bachelor’s in Earth and Environmental Science from Lehigh University.

 Dex Winterton - Dex, an engineer by training and profession, is the General Manager for the Moon Lake Water Users Association.
 He previously served as the Assistant Manager for the Duchesne County Water Conservancy District and currently sits on the Conservancy District Board of Trustees and on the County Public Land Use Committee.
 Dex, a resident of Bluebell, received a Bachelor of Science in Civil Engineering from Utah State University.